lucas-six/handy.py/README.md

 ## Features

 - MapReduce on local host
+- Decorators
+  - Add attributes to a function/method.
 - Regex patterns
   - Regex pattern of Chinese characters
   - Find Chinese characters in a string